alfredo-svh/chaoGame/README.md

 # chaoGame

+NOTICE: This project has remained incomplete as I make a full 3D game from this idea using Unreal Engine.

 Chao Game is a command-line virtual pet video game based on the chaos from Sonic Adventure 2: Battle.

 List of actions: